When are the test date windows for IGCSE Art & Design?

 Can we submit work electronically?

 No, work must be submitted on A2 sheets.
 High quality photographs of work can be mounted on the sheets along with the supporting studies.
 Work may be presented on both sides or single sides, as long as you do not produce twice as many supporting sheets.

-You can work in any size and format but you must select work and present it on A2 sheets.
+Whilst you can work in any size and format you must select, edit and present it on A2 sheets.
 You can photograph work and print the photographs and submit them along with your other two-dimensional work.